ELEMENTs-JP/theApps/README.md

 - Microsoft Windows 11 Professional
 - Microsoft Internet Information Server
 - Disk space: Depends on how many files are stored in the system.
 The software itself is currently a maximum of 50 MB in size

+## Note
+The system is not currently a fully-fledged business management system.
+It is an application builder that can create various applications based on specific data record types.
+The navigation shown in the screenshot is an example of the types of applications that can be designed.